lotte93/tournament-app/README.md

 ## Get started
 1. Create a spreadsheet with the tournament schedule.
 2. Store the secrets to connect with the spreadsheet in .streamlit/secrets.toml.
-3. Add admin user emailadresses to secrets.toml.
-These people will be authorized to write results.

 ### Example secrets.toml: